ReDi: Rectified Discrete Flow: Experiments

 \subsection{Analysis and Ablation Studies}

-In this section, we construct experiments on the ImageNet dataset, for ease of analysis. \paragraph{Empirical Analysis on Conditional TC} To support the theoretical findings in Section~\ref{sec:ReDi}, we empirically demonstrate that the proposed rectification process iteratively decreases Conditional TC.
+\paragraph{Empirical Analysis on Conditional TC} To support the theoretical findings in Sec.~\ref{sec:ReDi}, we empirically demonstrate that the proposed rectification process iteratively decreases Conditional TC.
 To approximate the Conditional TC, we generated 10 samples from the same initial state $x_0$ 5k times (which resulted in 50k samples) and then approximated the Conditional TC based on their frequencies.
 The progressive decrease of Conditional TC over rectification iterations is shown in Fig.~\ref{fig:rect_iter_sub_h}.
 While Thm.~\ref{thm:redi_monotonicity} has shown that the Conditional TC is monotonically decreasing, we empirically find that it usually strictly decreases as iterations progress.
 While the Conditional TC decreases over rectification iterations, we empirically observe that DFM performance degrades in practice due to error propagation arising from sampling pairs from the trained DFM.
 A similar observation can also be found in the rectification of continuous flows~\cite{zhu2025}.

 \paragraph{Ablation on the Size of Dataset} In the proposed method, the rectified coupling $\pi_k$ is determined by pairs sampled from the distribution defined by a pretrained $\theta$, as shown in Eq.~\ref{eq:rectification}.
 To determine a sufficient number of pairs for reliably estimating the rectified coupling $\pi_1$, we conducted an ablation study on the number of sampled pairs used to compute $\pi_1$ and subsequently trained a DFM using $\pi_1$.
 The result is shown in Fig.~\ref{fig:dataset_size_sub_h}.
 We reported the 4-step generation performance of the trained model with FID over the number of pairs used to define $\pi_1$.
 Interestingly, the model's performance starts to saturate with 20k samples and is fully saturated with more than 50k samples.
 This demonstrates that $\pi_1$ can be effectively defined with a remarkably smaller number of pairs compared to the original dataset, which consists of 1.3M images.